-If i had written this diary entry on the day that it occured, the entry may have looked something like this
+If i had written this diary entry on the day that it occurred, the entry may have looked something like this:

 (gain height – lose height) x 9 hours = 130 kms.
 Good night.